afu-it/palang-ic/README.md

 ## 🚀 Quick Start

 ### Option 1: Use Online (Recommended)
-Visit the live demo: [https://yourusername.github.io/palang-ic/](https://yourusername.github.io/palang-ic/)
+Visit the live demo: [https://afu-it.github.io/palang-ic/](https://afu-it.github.io/palang-ic/)

 ### Option 2: Download & Use Locally
-1. Download `palang-ic.html`
+1. Download `index.html`
 2. Open it in any modern web browser
-3. Start adding watermarks!

 No installation or setup required! 🎉